Efficient Scaling of LLM Training with Flexible Context Parallelism: Experiments

+To further study whether profiler errors can change the final scheduling decision, we inject Gaussian noise into each coefficient of the cost model, with standard deviations ranging from 5\% to 50\% of the original coefficient.
+Then, we regenerate scheduling strategies with the perturbed models and evaluate them on real clusters.

+Tables~\ref{tab:robustness_32} and~\ref{tab:robustness_64} show that FCP is robust to realistic profiler noise: up to 20\% noise, the generated CP strategies are identical to the original strategy and the measured time per step does not change.
+Even under 50\% noise, the CP match rate remains around 90\%, and the overhead is only 4.84\% on 32 devices and 6.16\% on 64 devices.

+The robustness comes from the structure of the cost model.
+The quadratic term captures the attention cost, while linear terms capture linear-layer computation and communication.
+These components are positive, and as the sequence length increases the cost is increasingly dominated by the quadratic term.
+Therefore, moderate coefficient perturbations rarely change the relative ordering of candidate sequence partitions, which is the key information required by the dynamic-programming solver.

-\subsection{Case Study}
+\subsubsection{Case Study}

-To concretely illustrate DHP's dynamic partitioning of communication groups under varying data distributions, we present two actual parallel strategies employed within a single global batch size (GBS) across different training datasets.
-Case 1 in the table is derived from the OpenVid dataset, which exhibits a long-tailed and highly diverse data distribution, while Case 2 comes from MSRVTT, featuring a more uniform distribution yet still spanning a certain range of sequence lengths.
-As shown in Table~\ref{tab:case_study}, DeepSpeed and Megatron-LM statically partitions parallel groups based on the longest sequence length, whereas DHP adaptively selects appropriate parallel configurations tailored to the actual data length distribution.
-For more diverse data (Case 1), DHP employs a richer combination of context parallelism (CP) degrees, while for relatively uniform data (Case 2), the CP degrees remain more consistent.
-By mitigating the communication redundancy and load imbalance introduced by static parallel group partitioning, we achieve speedups of 1.17× (Case 1) and 1.14× (Case 2).
+To concretely illustrate FCP's dynamic partitioning of communication groups under varying data distributions, we present two actual parallel strategies employed within a single global batch.
+Table~\ref{tab:case_study} reports the heterogeneous CP groups used in the two cases, where each <$d$> $\times m$ indicates $m$ CP=$d$ groups.
+Case 1 is derived from OpenVid while Case 2 comes from MSRVTT.
+By mitigating communication redundancy and load imbalance introduced by static CP, FCP achieves speedups of $1.27\times$ in Case 1 and $1.19\times$ in Case 2.

+Furthermore, we conducted experiments under some rather extreme data distributions.
+When computing a batch with an extremely long (128k) sequence and many medium-to-short sequences (2-8k), our speedup even reached 2.24 $\times$.